getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

 ## PGO is great, except, when it isn't.

 Next step is to explore PGO (Profile Guided Optimization).
 For our `libwebp` package, looks like we already hit a bit of a snafu.
-There's no testsuite included in the tarball!
-That's a bit of a disappointment as a testsuite such as `make check` is by far and away the easiest and most comprehensive workload that can be used for profiling as part of PGO, especially for smaller libraries.
+There's no test suite included in the tarball!
+That's a bit of a disappointment as a test suite such as `make check` is by far and away the easiest and most comprehensive workload that can be used for profiling as part of PGO, especially for smaller libraries.
 However, we can still experiment with the just built `dwebp` and `cwebp` binaries as a suitable workload for PGO.

 Luckily, as part of the package.yml format all you have to do is provide a profile for automatic PGO.
 After chrooting into the build environment and fiddling around a bit we end up with: